ravirkpal/KoStore/README.md

    python main.py
    ```

+**Tip: Inital start can take some time as it fetches all plugins!**

 ## Usage

 1. **Device Connection**: The app will automatically detect KOReader devices, or you can manually select the path